 Yet, the more we resist the allure of instant pleasures – a.k.a. overcome instant gratification.
 The stronger we become in our journey focused on long-term gains.
 Thus, we keep pushing hard especially when we feel weak and want to rest.

 Bottom line, if you feel tired of your daily life which involves online sprints of consumption only to forget that your future is going nowhere.
-Learn how to be a disciplined person and read about the types of self-discipline so you can finally take control of your impulses.
+Start learning self-discipline, how to be a disciplined person, and read about the types of self-discipline so you can finally take control of your impulses.

 Do yourself a favor: